cuustard/uni/SCC.141.md

 ### Dark Patterns

 Dark Patterns are deceptive UI design features that mislead users into making choices that are not in their best interest.
-The exploit human weaknesses and behaviours for the benefit ofthe service provider.
+They exploit human weaknesses and behaviours for the benefit of the service provider.
 Users often end up taking actions they didn't intend.

-- The Roach Motel is a situation in which it is easy for a user to to enter, but very difficult to exit.
+- The Roach Motel is a situation in which it is easy for a user to enter, but very difficult to exit.
 - Forced Continuity is when users are required to provide their credit card information to sign up for a free trial.
-Once over, they are automatically billed without proir notice.
+Once over, they are automatically billed without prior notice.
 - Bait and Switch is when users into to complete one action, but an undesirable action occurs instead.
 - Privacy Zuckering is the practice of designing confusing jargon and user interfaces that deceive users into sharing more personal information than they intend to.